Annie Rix Militz

 Annie Rix Militz (1856–1924) was an American author and spiritual leader.
 An early organizer of the New Thought Movement, she is best known as the founder of Home of Truth.
-With her sister Harriet Hale Rix, Annie Rix Militz was a founder of the West Coast Metaphysical Bureau, a group whose aim was to study philosophies and religions.
+With her sister Harriet Hale Rix, Annie Rix Militz was also a founder of the West Coast Metaphysical Bureau, a group whose aim was to study philosophies and religions.

 Biography

 Annie Rix Militz was born in California in March, 1856, the first child of Hale and Alice P. Rix.

 She was a schoolteacher in San Francisco in her early thirties when she attended a class taught by Emma Curtis Hopkins, the New Thought "teacher of teachers".
 During the meeting Annie found herself healed of both a migraine and deafness in one ear.

 That same year, 1887, saw Annie, Harriet, and Sadie Gorie found the Christian Science Home, soon renamed the Home of Truth.
 In 1890, she moved to Chicago to study at Emma Curtis Hopkins' Christian Science Theological Seminary and was ordained, along with Charles and Myrtle Fillmore, the following year.

 At the World's Columbian Exposition in 1893 in Chicago, Illinois, she met the Hindu teacher Swami Vivekananda, an event that influenced her to turn away from her formerly Christian view of New Thought to become inclusively interfaith.
 Her writings emphasize methods of healing and techniques for the development of mental powers.
 In 1911 she broke with Unity Church to promote her own emerging interfaith New Thought teachings.